Metropolis of Chalcedon: 20th century

 In 1923, after the Treaty of Lausanne and the subsequent Population exchange between Greece and Turkey, all of the Greek Orthodox population in Anatolia had to move to Greece, with the exception of the Asian outskirts of Constantinople.
 Thus, the metropolis of Chalcedon became the only active metropolis of the Ecumenical Patriarchate in Anatolia, and one of the four in Turkey.
 During the anti-Greek Istanbul Pogrom of September 1955, eleven churches under the jurisdiction of the Metropolis of Chalcedon were destroyed, while the remaining three church buildings were saved.
 Moreover, the fanatical mob attacked the metropolitan mansion and humiliated metropolitan bishop Thomas, dragging him through the streets half naked for hours.

 The subsequent decline of the Greek element of Constantinople, especially from 1964 on, has left the metropolitan area of Chalcedon with a small community today.
 Thomas was succeeded by Meliton who served as the Metropolitan of Chalcedon from 1966 until 1989.
 Meliton was the right-hand man of Athenagoras, the Ecumenical Patriarch of Constantinople, and active in the Orthodox outreach to the Roman Catholic Church.
 He was strongly expected to succeed Athenagoras in 1972, but the Turkish Government, in an effort to keep the Patriarchate under its control, had Meliton's name removed from the list of acceptable candidates.

+Current metropolitan

+On February 20, 2021, the Ecumenical Patriarch of Constantinople, Bartholomew I, announced the election by the Holy Synod of metropolitan Emmanuel of France as the new metropolitan of the Metropolis of Chalcedon.